minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 vote pro-environmentally in these votes, this does not mean that young people are more prone to vote changes.
-To determine this, the LPM model of only the representatives who changed their votes is taken into consideration, yet here neither birthyear nor seniority are significant, and thus no conclusions can be drawn in respect to the third hypothesis.
+To determine this, the LPM model of only the representatives who changed their votes is taken into consideration, yet here neither birth year nor seniority are significant, and thus no conclusions can be drawn in respect to the third hypothesis.

 == Partisan Contributions